 By Kari Dunn Buron

-Parents looking for books to help kids with anxiety should pick up When My Worries Get Too Big.
+Parents looking for children's books about anxiety should pick up When My Worries Get Too Big.
 This illustrated, bestselling classic is filled with goofy illustrations, interactive content, and evidence-based strategies to help kids relax their bodies and control their emotions.

 Recommended for: Parents of older kids with high levels of anxiety that may require strict interventions.